dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

      --ludicrous                    Run live loader in ludicrous mode (Should only be done when alpha is under ludicrous mode)
      --new_uids                     Ignore UIDs in load files and assign new ones.
  -s, --schema string                Location of schema file
-     --slash_grpc_endpoint string   Path to Slash GraphQL GRPC endpoint.
+     --slash_grpc_endpoint string   Path to Dgraph Cloud GRPC endpoint.
 If --slash_grpc_endpoint is set, all other TLS options and connection options will beignored
      --tls string                   TLS Client options
                                         ca-cert=; The CA cert file used to verify server certificates.
 Required for enabling TLS. client-cert=; (Optional) The Cert file provided by the client to the server.